gdiet/backup/README.md

 * Change database backup, no need to have the full backup as default every time?
 * Support for soft links.
 * Optionally store packed (gz or similar).
-* The reclaim utilities find & clean up data entry duplicates.
+* The reclaim utility finds & cleans up data entry duplicates.

 #### 5.1.0 (202?.??.??)

+* Full database compaction only when running `reclaim-space` or `fsc db-compact`, for other write commands compact database for at most 2 seconds.
+* Added `fsc db-compact` command.
 * When running `db-backup`, print to console the corresponding restore command.
 * Added `db-backup` utility script.
 * Introduced `fsc db-restore` command.